Migazul8/Light-start-files/README.md

-Light start files based on the mingw-w64 runtime package ones, aiming to be functional and small.
+Light start files aiming to be functional and small.